Who we Are

 Meet the Executive Team

-With more than 30 years in the aerospace industry, Jean has extensive experience leading air-launched space vehicles, launch operations and spacecraft programs.
-A graduate of the U.S. Air Force Academy, Jean’s career in space began on active duty in the Air Force and continued as the Program Manager for Orbital’s Pegasus system.
-Most recently, Jean was Vice President and General Manager for the civil and defense division at Orbital ATK, where he managed P&L for Human Space Systems, National Security Space, Science and Environmental, and Advanced Flight Systems.
+Floyd is a seasoned aerospace professional who has experience leading air launched space vehicle, launch operations, and spacecraft programs.
+A graduate of the US Air Force Academy, Floyd’s legacy in space began on active duty in the Air Force and continued as the program manager for Orbital’s Pegasus system.
+Most recently, Floyd was vice president and general manager for the civil and defense division at Orbital ATK, where he managed P&L responsibilities of Human Space Systems, National Security Space, Science and Environmental, and Advanced Flight Systems.

 Dr. Zachary Krevor is responsible for engineering at Stratolaunch, including the conversion of the carrier aircraft into a mobile launch platform, launch vehicle development and the technical integration of launch systems within the Stratolaunch architecture.
 Dr. Krevor also oversees mission systems, mission operations, and ground and airborne support equipment.

 A Ph.D. graduate of the Georgia Institute of Technology, Dr. Krevor has experience with a wide range of spacecraft and launch vehicle programs.
 He worked as both a reliability engineer and a propulsion analyst for the Lockheed Martin Orion program and was a member of Lockheed’s Altair Lunar Lander team.
 Most recently, Dr. Krevor was a Chief Systems Engineer on the Dream Chaser program for Sierra Nevada Corporation.
 He worked primarily with the Commercial Crew variant and led the Advanced Development group.
 Dr. Krevor is also a senior member of the American Institute of Aeronautics and Astronautics (AIAA) and the Space Systems Technical Committee.